 Butternut Squash and Red Lentil Soup with Turmeric

-- 2 tablespoons butter divided (olive oil can also be used)
+- 2 tablespoons butter divided (or olive oil

 - 1 medium yellow onion diced

 - 1 teaspoon ground turmeric

 - 6 cups chicken stock/broth vegetable broth, or water (or a mixture of these)

 - 1 medium butternut squash peeled, seeded, and cubed (about 5 cups)

 - yogurt, chopped fresh cilantro, and/or toasted pine nuts for garnish (optional)